antmicro/rdfm/documentation/source/rdfm_mgmt_server.md

 - `RDFM_GUNICORN_WORKER_TIMEOUT` - (when using Gunicorn) maximum allowed timeout of request handling on the server worker.
 Configuring this option may be necessary when uploading large packages.
 - `RDFM_INCLUDE_FRONTEND_ENDPOINT` - specifies whether the RDFM server should serve the frontend application.
 If set, the server will serve the frontend application from endpoint `/api/static/frontend`.
 Before setting this variable, the frontend application must be built and placed in the `frontend/dist` directory.
 - `RDFM_FRONTEND_APP_URL` - specifies URL to the frontend application.
 This variable is required when `RDFM_INCLUDE_FRONTEND_ENDPOINT` is not set, as backend HTTP server has to know where to redirect the **user**.
+- `REDIS_HOST` - hostname for Redis, a cache event store used for sending server side events.
+- `REDIS_PORT` - port for Redis, a cache event store used for sending server side events.

 API OAuth2 configuration (must be present when `RDFM_DISABLE_API_AUTH` is omitted):